Resilin: Properties

 Like other biomaterials, resilin is a hydrogel, meaning it is swollen with water.
-The water content of resilin at neutral pH is 50-60%, and the absence of this water will make a big difference on the material's property: while the hydrated resilin behaves like a rubber, the dehydrated resilin has the properties of a glassy polymer.
+The water content of resilin at neutral pH is 50–60%, and the absence of this water will make a big difference on the material's property: while the hydrated resilin behaves like a rubber, the dehydrated resilin has the properties of a glassy polymer.
 However, dehydrated resilin is able to return to its rubbery state if water is available.
 Water serves as a plasticizer in resilin network by increasing the amount of hydrogen bonds.
 The high concentration of proline and glycine, polyproline helices, and hydrophilic portions all serves to increase water content in resilin protein network.
 The increase in hydrogen bonds lead to an increase in chain mobility, thus decreases glass transition temperature.
 The more water content is in resilin network, the less stiff and more resilient the material is.
 Dehydrated resilin behaves as a glass polymer with low stiffness, strain, and resilience, but a relatively high compressible modulus and glass transition temperature.

 Rubber like proteins, such as resilin and elastin, are characterized based on their high resilience, low stiffness, and large strain.
 A high resilience indicate that a sufficient amount of energy input can be stored in the material, and released afterwards.
 An example of energy input is to stretch the material.
 Natural resilin (hydrated) has a resilience of 92%, which means it can store 92% of the energy input for release during unloading, indicating a very efficient energy transfer.
-In order for a better understanding the stiffness and strain of resilin, Hooke's Law should be taken into consideration.
-For linear springs, Hooke's Law states that the force required to deform the spring is directly proportional to the amount of deformation by a constant which is the characteristic of the spring.
+For a better understanding of the stiffness and strain of resilin, Hooke's law should be taken into consideration.
+For linear springs, Hooke's law states that the force required to deform the spring is directly proportional to the amount of deformation by a constant which is the characteristic of the spring.
 A material is viewed as elastic when it can be deformed to a large extend with a limited amount of force.
-Hydrated resilin has a tensile modulus of 640-2000 kPa, an unconfined compressive modulus of 600-700 kPa, and a strain to break of 300%.
+Hydrated resilin has a tensile modulus of 640–2000 kPa, an unconfined compressive modulus of 600–700 kPa, and a strain to break of 300%.

 Although there has been no actual data acquired for the fatigue lifetime of resilin, we can think about this intuitively.
 If we consider the case of honey bees, where they live for around 8 weeks during which they fly 8 hours a day, flapping wings at 720,000 cycles/h, they are likely to flap their wings more than 300 million times [9].
 Since resilin functions over the entire lifetime of insects, its fatigue lifetime should be considerably large.
 However, in live insects, resilin molecular can be produced and replaced constantly, which introduces an error in our conclusion.